-When you pay taxes using a credit card, there's no way to waive the credit card's transaction fees.
-However, with some creative ways, you can pay taxes and earn many credit card rewards, free nights, elite status with hotels/airlines, and more that can potentially offset those credit card payment fees.
+When you pay taxes using a credit card, there’s no way to waive the credit card’s transaction fees.
+However, you can pay taxes and earn many credit card rewards, free nights, and elite status with hotels or airlines.
+These returns can potentially offset those credit card convenience fees.

-How to Maximize Paying Taxes With Credit Cards
+How Does Paying Taxes With A Credit Card Work?

 • Do not cycle through your credit card limits.
 If you do not have enough credit lines to cover what you owe in IRS taxes, consider paying your tax with multiple credit cards.
 Do NOT pay tax with a credit card, then pay off the balance quickly and repeat.
 Banks do not like that.